 - In rare cases where installing a deduct meter isn’t feasible, a charge meter may be authorized to capture actual effluent discharged from the property.

 - Customers with a dewatering permit are required to have a charge meter installed to capture actual effluent discharged from the property.

 - All submeters must register in cubic feet, accurately capture all flow ranges, and remotely transmit meter reads to the city right-of-way using Encoded Receiver Transmitter (ERT) technology.

 - There are several different ERT styles.
-Generally a 60W or 100W module should work with most installations.
-If you would like to purchase a module other than a 60W or 100W one, you must get approval from SPU.
+A 100W E+ module should work with most installations.
+If you would like to purchase a module other than a 100W E+, you must get advanced approval from SPU.

 - Most installations will require the ERT to be ordered in “hard to read” mode from the supplier.